 Ensure no Child is ever refused services or discharged from service except in Agency approved cases per the Admission and Discharge Protocol.

-Develop and implement written plans for the Contractor's response to disasters and other Emergency situations that are consistent with federal, State and local guidelines.
+Collaborate with the Agency to develop and implement written plans for the Contractor's response to disasters and other emergency situations that are consistent with State, federal, and local guidelines.

 1.3.3.2.3 Ensuring Access to Services